 1.7.
 By using third party services such as Facebook and other social network services, third party terms and conditions may apply.
 For example, Facebook provides a Data Policy to their users and visitors.
-Thus, by using services provided by such third parties, it is recommended to become familiar with the terms and conditions they apply.
+Thus, by using services provided by such third parties, it is recommended to become familiar with their terms and conditions.

 1.8.
 The Policy has been prepared in accordance to the Regulation (EU) 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation, hereinafter – the GDPR), the Act on Legal Protection of Personal Data of the Republic of Lithuania, other laws of the European Union and the Republic of Lithuania.